openshift/enhancements/enhancements/ingress/set-delete-http-headers.md

   1. Replace every occurrence of `'` with `'\''`.
   2. Wrap the entire string in single-quotes.
 The HAProxy documentation refers to this as _strong quoting_.
 Using strong quoting allows us to keep the quoting logic simple and `haproxy.config` more human-readable compared to the alternatives.

+### Proposed Alternative Solution for overriding the HTTP response headers defined in the IngressController by the Route
+As per HAProxy's design: the frontend receives the request and dispatches it to the backend, and then the frontend gets the response from the backend.

+So, the override behavior happens the way mentioned in the question `Why does a custom header value defined in RouteSpec override IngressControllerSpec value ?` under section `Open Questions` where HTTP request headers defined in the IngressController are overridden by headers defined in the Route.

+However, if we want the same behavior of override for HTTP response headers as that of HTTP request headers then we will have to inject the set-header from the IngressController config into every backend and not the frontend.

+The downside is that it would grow the generated haproxy.config significantly.
+For Example: Suppose an ingress controller called custom-header handles 100 routes.
+If it sets HTTP response X-Frame-Options DENY via spec.httpHeader.actions, then for all those 100 routes `http-response set-header X-Frame-Options DENY` will be set i.e. 100 stanzas as it will be one stanza per backend related to a route.

+There might be a case, where admin wants to set a response header for all connections to the IngressController as per company policy which he won't be able to do so using this approach.
+For Example: A cluster admin wants to set the  `X-Frame-Options` header with the value `DENY` for all routes the ingress controller is handling, overwriting any existing `X-Frame-Options` header that may have been set by the application or Route configuration.

+The upside of putting all the header configuration on the backends is that it would give OpenShift router full control over the ordering of header actions.

+In addition, in the case of the `host` header, because the actions would take place after the frontend dispatches the connection to the backend, we could allow the `host` header to be modified via the IngressController API (see `Risks and Mitigations` section).

 ## Infrastructure Needed